EDUCBA

 • To have a social responsibility to achieve sustainability for the organization.

-• To have the impulse control to delay or resist an impulse.
+• To have the urge to control, delay or resist an impulse.

-• To have flexibility which enables one to be willing to work for the betterment and ensure they readily respond to changing expectations and situations.
+• To have flexibility and willingness to work for the betterment and ensure an instantaneous response to changing expectations and situations.

 • To be able to work with your competencies.